DavidBert/OMDI_JO2024/docs/Introduction_git.md

 git push origin main
 ```

-3. Go back to the GitLab tab and watch the new workflow run.
+3. Go back to the GitHub tab and watch the new workflow run.
 It should pass all tests now.

-By following these steps, you've implemented a basic CI/CD pipeline using GitLab.
+By following these steps, you've implemented a basic CI/CD pipeline using GitHub.
 This pipeline will automatically run your tests whenever you push changes to the repository, helping you catch issues early and ensure the quality of your code.